litegraphdb/readme.io/reference/Edges/copy-of-read-all-edge-in-tenant.md

 ---
 ## Overview

-The `Read All Edge In Tenant` endpoint allows you to retrieve a list of all edge objects within a specified tenant.
-This operation supports ordering, pagination (skip), and optional inclusion of additional data or subordinate objects.
-It’s ideal for retrieving a comprehensive list of edges when you need to manage or view the relationships between entities in the tenant.
+The `Read All Edge In Graph` endpoint allows you to retrieve a list of all edge objects within a specified graph in a tenant.
+It supports ordering, pagination (skip), and optional inclusion of additional data or subordinate objects.
+Additionally, it validates that the specified graph exists before returning the results.

 **Important:**  The request requires a valid authentication token and appropriate permissions within the tenant to retrieve the data.
+The graph must exist for the operation to proceed.

-## Read All Edge In Tenant
+## Read All Edge In Graph

-Retrieve all edges within a tenant using the following `GET request:
+Retrieve all edges within a graph using the following `GET request:
-GET: /v1.0/tenants/{tenant-guid}/edges/all`
+GET: /v1.0/tenants/{tenant-guid}/graphs/{graph-guid}/edges/all`
-This endpoint returns a list of all edge objects in the tenant, with optional query parameters for ordering, pagination, and inclusion of additional data.
+This endpoint returns a list of all edge objects in the graph, with optional query parameters for ordering, pagination, and inclusion of additional data.

 **Authentication:** Admin or appropriate tenant-level authentication required.

 **Parameters:**

 * **Tenant GUID (required):** The unique identifier of the tenant.
+* **Graph GUID (required):** The unique identifier of the graph within the tenant.
 * **Order (optional):** The order in which to return the edges (e.g., ascending, descending).
 * **Skip (optional, for pagination):** The number of results to skip for pagination.
 * **IncludeData (optional):** Whether to include additional data with each edge.